Illinois Swimming Official’s Association

-The Annual Meeting of the ISOA shall take place on the weekend of the Girl's State Championship each year.
-A Regular Meeting of the ISOA shall take place on the weekend of the Boy's State Championship each year.
+The Annual Meeting of the ISOA shall take place on the weekend of the IHSA Girl's State Swimming and Diving Championship each year.
+A Regular Meeting of the ISOA shall take place on the weekend of the IHSA Boy's State Swimming and Diving Championship each year.

-Special meetings may be called by the President with the approval of the Executive Committee.
-Special meetings must also be called by the President and/or Executive Committee upon written request of no less than ten (10) members.
+Special Meetings may be called by the President with the approval of the Executive Committee.
+Special Meetings must also be called by the President and/or Executive Committee upon written request of no less than twenty (20) members.
 Members are encouraged to attend all meetings.

 The Executive Committee shall meet immediately prior to the Annual and Regular Meeting each year and at any other time, so determined.

 a) Robert's Rules of Order shall be followed during all meetings of the ISOA.
-The rules (contained in) shall govern the association in all cases to which they are applicable, and in which they are not inconsistent with the rules of order of the association.
+Should such rules be inconsistent with the rules of the Association, the Association’s rules shall govern.

-b) A quorum shall consist of the number of members in good standing present at the meeting.
+b) A quorum shall consist of the number of Regular Members in good standing present at the Meeting.

-c) The ISOA members shall receive notification of regular and annual meeting dates no less than two (2) weeks prior to said meeting.
+c) Regular Members shall receive notification of Special Meetings no less than five (5) days prior to said meeting.

 Article 6 - Committees

 The Nominating Committee.
-The Nominating Committee shall consist of three (3) members, two (2) of which are not on the Executive Committee.
+The Nominating Committee shall consist of three (3) Regular Members, two (2) of whom are not on the Executive Committee.
 They shall be appointed by the President at the Annual Meeting.

 Special Committees.
 Special Committees may be appointed to research, report, oversee, and carry out the business or programs of the ISOA.
-All members in good standing should be willing to serve on special committees.
+All members should be willing to serve on Special Committees.